waluskk/iit-linux-search/text_processing_with_linux_commands_tuesday.md

 **Explanation:**

+cat ... - cat command prints out the whole file into the stream

+tr -s ' ' - tr command squeezes the spaces into a single space

 cut -d " " -f 5 - split the line after the fourth space (fifth part)

-cut -d "=" -f 2 - split the line to get the action

-*then the pipeline:*

 sort - groups the same actions together